be quiet! Dark Rock Pro 4 Review

 Should You Buy it?

-Last but not least, the Dark Rock Pro 4 is near enough to the top of the thermal rankings to be considered a serious contender. be quiet! has consistently released innovative products, and its most recent Cooler isn’t any different.
-Other than that, this cooler works as intended.
-This is the best choice to treat yourself to something spectacular.
+You want a capable air cooling solution: Based on my testing, the Be Quiet!
+Dark Rock Pro 4 is near enough to the top of the thermal rankings to be considered a serious contender. be quiet! has consistently released innovative products, and its most recent Cooler isn’t any different.
 According to our review of the be quiet!
 Dark Rock Pro 4 CPU Cooler is one of the best options for cooling CPUs by using the air cooling option.

-You’d unlikely find reasons to skip pass on such a Cooler for your CPU, with its low noise profile, above-average performance, and enhanced mounting hardware.
-The Cooler’s size may indeed prevent some people from purchasing it, but because Be Quiet supports all modern CPUs (including a TR4 variant of this model) and the Dark Rock Pro 4 has a 250W TDP to use, we think it’s a good choice for any system in which it can be installed.
+You are looking for a smaller CPU cooler: You’d unlikely find reasons to skip pass on such a Cooler for your CPU, with its low noise profile, above-average performance, and enhanced mounting hardware; however, the Cooler’s size may indeed prevent some people from purchasing it.

 - Best Overall CPU Cooler For Ryzen 7 7700X